unstoppabledomains/dev-docs/identity/overview/login-with-unstoppable.md

 - .manga
 - .zil \*

-:::warning \* Login with Unstoppable only supports `.zil` domains that have been bridged to the Polygon blockchain.
+:::warning \* Unstoppable Login only supports `.zil` domains that have been bridged to the Polygon blockchain.
 :::

 ## Considerations